ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

     ![Restore Disk Image in the menu](/images/restore-disk-image-menu.png)

-1. Select the downloaded Ubuntu image file.
+1. Next to {guilabel}`Image to Restore`, select the downloaded Ubuntu image file.

 1. Click {guilabel}`Start Restoring…` and confirm.
 The application asks for your password.